Fourth Crusade: Holy Land

 The main army that sailed from Venice to Constantinople experienced several waves of defections as men sought to fulfill their vows independently of the leadership.
 Most of them sailed directly from ports in Apulia (southern Italy) to Acre.
 According to Villehardouin, the majority of those who set out on the Fourth Crusade went to the Holy Land, while only a minority participated in the attack on Constantinople.
 Villehardouin, however, regarded those who went to the Holy Land as deserters of the main army and its leadership and he may have exaggerated their number in order to magnify the accomplishments of the minority that besieged Constantinople.

 Modern historians have tended to disregard Villehardouin's claims.
 Steven Runciman thought that only a "tiny proportion" and Joshua Prawer only some "pitiful remnants" of the original army arrived in the Holy Land.
 Recent studies suggest that the number was substantial but shy of a majority.
 Of the 92 named individuals who took the crusader vow in Villehardouin's account, between 23 and 26 of them went to the Holy Land.
 The rate of "desertion" seems highest among the French faction.
 Only about a tenth of the knights who had taken the cross in Flanders arrived to reinforce the remaining Christian states in the Holy Land, but over half of those from the Île-de-France did.
 All told, about 300 knights with their retinues from northern France made it to the Holy Land.
-Of the contingents from Burgundy, Occitania, Italy and Germany we have less information, but there were certainly defections among the Occitan and German contingents.
+Of the contingents from Burgundy, Occitania, Italy and Germany there is less information, but there were certainly defections among the Occitan and German contingents.

 A large sum of money raised by the preacher Fulk of Neuilly did reach the Holy Land.
 Before his death in May 1202, Fulk gave the money to the Abbey of Cîteaux.
 Abbot Arnaud Amalric sent it to Acre in two installments.
 It was used to repair walls, towers and other defences that had been damaged by the earthquake of May 1202.
 A second wall was even added at Acre sometime before 1212.